fredtw/aws/Install_R_Server_On_AWS.md

 This Rserver will be set in a public subnet , then if not yet created, the first steps include providing :
 - VPC with a /16 IPv4 CIDR block
   - configure the IPv4 CIDR block (e.g : 10.0.0.0/16)
-- Internet Gateway (attaches it to the VPC above)
+- Internet Gateway (and attaches it to the VPC above)
 - Public subnet with a /24 IPv4 CIDR block
   - configure the IPv4 CIDR block (e.g : 10.0.1.0/24)
 - Route table